MarvelmindRobotics/marvelmind.c/README.md

 ### Building the example ###

 To build the example on GNU/Linux or another *nix-OS you need to have installed GCC.
 Then unpack the archive, change directory to unpacked library and run make in console.
-Then you can execute ./marvelmind_example to watch data from Marvelmind beacon being received.
+Then you can execute ./marvelmind_c to watch data from Marvelmind beacon (or modem) being received.

 If you want to build a project for MS Windows, you may use integrated development environment (such a MS Visual Studio, Code::Blocks etc.): create empty console project and add 3 source files (example.c, marvelmind.h, marvelmind.c) into the project and run build.
 You may need to change the project settings to successfully build it.
 <br />